AlexPereverzyev/ml/avatars/README.rst

 Fetching User Avatars
 =====================

-This is a tool for loading user avatars from Facebook.
+This is tool for loading user avatars from Facebook and extracting faces from them using frontal face detection.
 It consists of a several tasks which can be run sequentially, independently or re-run multiple times without overwriting previous results.
 The tool comes with YAML configuration file.

 Short Facebook API Reference